 Mining and Production

 Niobium and tantalum almost always occur together in various proportions.
-The largest producers of niobium are Brazil and Canada, with 90% and 8% respectively of the 59,000 tonnes mined in 2014.
+The largest producers of niobium are Brazil and Canada, with 89% and 9% respectively of the 64,000 tonnes mined in 2017.
 As for tantalum, Australia was historically the largest supplier.
 In recent years, that mining has been shut down, however.
-The largest producers in 2014 of the 787 tonnes mined were Rwanda (32%), DR Congo (23%), and Brazil (12%).
+The largest producers in 2017 of the 1,300 tonnes mined were Rwanda (30%), DR Congo (28%), and Nigeria (15%).
 Some of this mining is in and near the armed conflict in eastern Congo, which it helps fund.
+Australia may become a much greater producer of the metal as of 2018.

 Various ores of the metals are treated first by leaching with hydrofluoric acid, one of the few solvents that dissolves them.
 The fluorides of the two metals are still mixed together.
 They are transferred in solution from the acid to an organic solvent, then separated by their different solubilities.
 The pure metals can be extracted by electrolysis.